 LOYALTY POINTS SYSTEM

 Loyalty programs based on points usually allow consumers to “make purchases” once they’ve earned enough points.
 For these types of programs, you can assign a certain dollar value to each point (e.g., $1 = 1 point) or assign a set point value to certain activities (e.g., refer a friend = 50 points).

 Once customers reach certain point levels, they can then cash in those points for discounts or free items.
 For example, Dunkin’ Donuts’ and Southwest’s loyalty programs run on a points system.
 In the Dunkin’ app, customers earn one point for every dollar spent, and after earning 150 points, they earn a free drink of any size.

 rewards miles to customers when they purchase flights.
 Based on the flight fare and distance being traveled, customers will earn different amounts of points.
 Customers can then use their earned points to pay for future flights.

 Tier systems are similar to point systems.
 They usually have members earn points based on purchases or actions, and at certain point levels, members move up to different tiers with additional perks and benefits.

 However, many of these rewards programs have time constraints and require you to maintain a points level within a year.
 If members fail to do this, their rewards may expire or they will be moved down to a lower rewards tier.

-Discover first introduced the cash back program to its credit card customers, and today, many other companies have followed suit.
+first introduced the cashback program to its credit card customers, and today, many other companies have followed suit.
 For Discover cardholders, each purchase earns a varying percentage of cash back, which can then be exchanged for a gift card, applied as a statement credit or directly deposited to a bank account.

-Find the right rewards program for your business starts by understanding consumers.
+.
 The best customer loyalty programs take customers’ needs and provide a rewards system that not only provides value but also builds brand loyalty.
-Once you understand what you customers are looking for, you can then build a program that will benefit you and them.
+Once you understand what your customers are looking for, you can then build a program that will benefit you and them.